 Once you’ve packed away the important belongings in moving boxes and containers, you then have to consider securing your drawers and all other moving parts.
 When securing drawers, not only do you have to think of securing them against any damages but also to keep them safe during the moving trip.
 The question is how do you secure drawers?
 There are four easy things you should ensure:

 1. Make sure you lock all the cabinets and drawers.
 Install latches and locks if there aren’t any.

 2. Use bungee cords to secure the drawers and cabinets.

 3. Make sure you safely wrap all breakable items with plastic or paper wrappers before placing them in the drawers and cabinets.

-4. If the drawers and cabinets have large voids, make sure you fill them up with towels, blankets or pillows to keep the items from tossing around.
+4. If the drawers and cabinets have large voids, make sure you fill them up with towels, blankets, or pillows to keep the items from tossing around.

 That’s just all you need to take care of when securing drawers.
 Now, the next question is, how do you secure other moving parts?
 First of all, what are the other moving parts?
-Other moving parts are essentially:
+Other moving parts are essential:

 • Major appliances